Skip to content

 Why Family Budgets Differ From Individual Ones

 Adding people to a household rarely multiplies expenses proportionally.
-A couple spends less than double what a single adult spends on housing and utilities, but adding children shifts food, childcare, and healthcare upward sharply.
-This calculator captures the per-person view so households can see whether a category looks reasonable relative to family size.
+A couple spends less than double what a single adult spends on housing and utilities, but adding children shifts food, childcare, and the miscellaneous "other" category upward sharply.
+This calculator captures an average-per-member view so households can see whether a category looks reasonable relative to family size — with the caveat that simple division overstates the marginal cost of each additional person, since shared costs like housing don't scale proportionally.

 Common Household Budget Ratios